 13. Email Marketing Strategy

 I wish I had sorted out my email marketing strategy from the beginning.
-I currently have a large number of email subscribers, but I do not send them any emails or let them know when I have new blog posts out.
+I currently have a large number of email subscribers, but I do not send them any emails or let them know when I have new blog posts.

 I now realise how reckless this is and in the next couple of weeks will concentrate on getting an email marketing strategy in place.

 Why?
-If visitors to your website liked your content enough to give you their email addresses, they are potential subscribers that could come back to your website consistently.
+If visitors to your website like your content enough to give you their email addresses, they are potential subscribers that could come back to your website consistently.